ssenmosip/mosip-temp-documentation/First-User-Registration-and-Onboarding.md

 * The RID created for the Individual 'X' is updated in the LDAP

 ### 5. User On-boarding
-* The Individual 'X' can now login to Registration Client with the above Username/Password and register the subsequent  Officers and Supervisors
+* The Individual 'X' can now login to Registration Client (From the mapped machine/centre) with the above Username/Password and register the subsequent  Officers and Supervisors
-* But the User details of the subsequent Officers and Supervisor must be created in LDAP with appropriate roles assigned (as per Step 1) and their RIDs should be mapped in LDAP (as per Step 4) so that they can login to Registration Client
+* The User details of the subsequent Officers and Supervisor must be created in LDAP with appropriate roles assigned (as per Step 1) and their RIDs should be mapped in LDAP (as per Step 4) so that they can login to Registration Client